 How Successful Are Poly Relationships?

-Poly Relationships can be very successful.
+Poly Relationships can be very successful, and last just as long as monogamous relationships.
 When done correctly polyamory can bring joy, new friends, and an abundance of love into your life.
 The key to being successful is partner selection.
 If your partner is jealous, possessive, and unwilling to unlearn traditional beliefs about love then poly may not work for them.
+If your partner is naturally monogamous, then poly probably wont work for them either.
 Keep an open mind and be willing to make changes as needed.
 At its core poly relationships are just like monogamous ones, just with more people, a lot more communication, and google calendar.

 Need Professional Advice?

 I am also a professional relationship coach providing services in the Atlanta area as well as by phone and video.
+Not sure you need long-term counseling?
+Email TheKinkShrink@kendalsgarden.com for general questions and quick answers/daily advice.
 Visit my Home Page for more details.
+Kink and LGBTQ friendly.